The Foyle Schools Library Scheme

 Newly set up schools with little track record or detail of literacy needs are less of a priority.

-Please note that any grant awarded should be spent down within 6 months of being received and copies of purchase receipts will be required.
+Please note that any grant awarded should be spent down within six months of being received and copies of purchase receipts will be required.
+If a grant is awarded it can only be used for purchases after the award date.
+The Foundation does not award retrospective funding.

-State funded secondary and primary schools can apply for other projects with direct educational benefit but must demonstrate why their project cannot be funded from statutory or other funding.
+State funded secondary and primary schools in the United Kingdom may be able to apply for other projects with direct educational benefit under the Main Grants Scheme but must demonstrate why their project cannot be funded from statutory or other funding.
 Dedicated schools catering for those with Special Educational Needs (SEN) may also be supported.
+Please refer to the Guidelines for the Main Grants Scheme and contact the Grants Team if necessary to discuss further.

 Major school building projects, community or sports projects are unlikely to be supported.
 Independent schools will not generally be supported.